simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Nov 20 2023 0903 UTC.

-Radio Blackout Forecast for Nov 20-Nov 22 2023
+Radio Blackout Forecast for Nov 21-Nov 23 2023

-              Nov 20        Nov 21        Nov 22
+              Nov 21        Nov 22        Nov 23
 R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts all three days.
+Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts will persist through the forecast period as a complex of regions continues to rotate on the visible disk.
+Region 3489 continues to exhibit evolving, complex magnetic structure as well, adding to the likelihood of an event.

 ```